Kylie Brown: Storylines

 They briefly get back together after she helps TK through a mental breakdown caused by TK's involvement with some dodgy criminals.
 While investigating the spate of deaths, Kylie and TK decide to split again.
 Kylie starts a relationship with Frank Connelly (Luke Patrick).
 The pair leave Ferndale for a getaway and shortly return married.
 Kylie returned to the Plastic Surgery Clinic to work as a nurse, where she later received training to perform Botox injections.
 It is later revealed that Frank was already married when his wife, Mindy, turns up.
 Making Frank a bigamist much to Kylie dismay.
 Upset, she turns to Drew and they have sex.
 After Frank's run-ins, they reconciled and remarried, but Frank marriage was voided as he still hasn't fully divorced from Mindy.
 After Mindy left with his son, Zane (Liam Walker), in which Frank was not the father, Kylie is trying for IVF, while her sister returns to Ferndale with her new husband, who later became ED Consultant.
-Kylie was briefly pregnant, however, on May 1, she was confirmed to had miscarried, just after Julie gave her some woollen clothes made by their late mother, Norelle.
+Kylie was briefly pregnant; however, on May 1, she was confirmed to have miscarried, just after Julie gave her some woollen clothes made by their late mother, Norelle.
 Although she was offered money to have surgeries to fix her septate uterus, however, she would become infertile.
 She resumed her role as Director of Nursing by default as Nicole is injured after Finn injured her in a drink-driving accident.
 Julie offered to become Kylie's surrogate mother, but with Dylan's past indiscretions had been exposed, Julie's marriage could also be in jeopardy.
 However, Dylan killed both the unborn baby and Julie to pull off his 3rd insurance claim fraud.

 Despite this, Kylie helped Dylan overcome losing Julie and the unborn baby, until in December 2018, when they were due to marry, Dylan's twin brother Dan forced Dylan into a confession, which, despite Kylie's disbelief, eventually killed Dylan off after he tried to killed her to pull off his 5th insurance claim fraud.
 She also killed off Ian Reid, the convicted serial rapist that was hospitalised earlier that day.
 Nicole Miller, is now pregnant and Kylie asks Chris if he can make her Director of Nursing so she can get Nicole axed from the job.
 Kylie then becomes DON.